sreerammarimuthu/Hadoop-MapReduce-Analytics-on-Social-Media/README.md

 ## Contents

-- `data/` – Subsets of the input datasets and their documentation.
+- `data/` – Subsets of the big datasets and their documentation.
 - `java/` – Standard MapReduce implementations using Java (Tasks A–H).
 - `java-ov/` – Optimized versions of `java/` with improved logic and performance.
 - `utils/` – Supporting files for the analysis (e.g., timestamp generator, dataset creator).